Rainbow-Dreamer/musicpy_docs/docs/Musicpy sampler module.md

 get_wave(C('C') % (1, 1/8), 'sine', volume=20) # generate a chord type of sine waves of C major chord with volume of 20%
 get_wave(C('C') % (1, 1/8), triangle, volume=20) # generate a chord type of triangle waves of C major chord with volume of 20%
 ```
-The generated chord types of basic waveforms could be used as regular musicpy data structures in the play/export function of the
-sampler object, and could be put in a piece type (or a track type) to play/export by the sampler object (just don't forget you need to
+The generated chord types of basic waveforms could be used as regular musicpy data structures in the play/export function of the sampler object, and could be put in a piece type (or a track type) to play/export by the sampler object.
-load at least 1 sound module into the sampler object to play/export or you can modify the channel_sound_modules attribute)

 ### Generate more general waveforms
 You can use `pulse` function to generate more general waveforms, where you can specify the duty cycle of the waveform.